KalpithaRB/ProChat/README.md

     *   Message bubbles are styled to distinguish between the current user's messages and messages from others.
 *   **Chat Input:**
     *   A dedicated input field with a send button that enables/disables based on whether there's text to send.
+*   **Image Sharing with Upload Progress:**
+    *   Share images within chats.
+    *   Visual progress indicator (percentage and circular bar) displayed during image uploads.
+*   **File Size Validation:**
+    *   Client-side validation to ensure uploaded images do not exceed a 5MB limit, providing immediate feedback to the user.
+*   **Message Input with Character Limit:**
+    *   Text input field with a character counter and a maximum message length of 300 characters.
   ---

 📌 Firebase Choice: Cloud Firestore